 The Logitech G513 is bad for use with a home theater PC.
 It doesn't have wireless connectivity, so you'll need to run a cable from the couch to the computer, which isn't ideal if you're worried about tripping over wires.
 Additionally, you need a separate mouse to navigate because it doesn't have a trackpad.

 The Logitech G513 gaming keyboard's build quality is good and is very similar to the Logitech G512 Special Edition and Logitech G413.
 The faceplate is made of aluminum, and there's a plastic bottom frame that exhibits almost no signs of flex.
 The rubber incline feet are decent and grippy enough to keep the keyboard from sliding around.
 Unfortunately, keycaps are made of cheap ABS plastic that will attract oil from your fingertips over time.
+If you'd prefer a board with PBT keycaps, check out the Logitech G413 SE.

 The Logitech G513 has outstanding RGB backlighting.
 Each key is individually-lit and can be customized further through Logitech's G HUB software.
 You can also control the brightness directly on the keyboard by pressing FN+F7.
 If you don't like the backlighting on it, then check out the ROCCAT Vulcan Pro, which has transparent switches and flat keycaps.